Integrate the Firewall into Your Management Network

 the dedicated management port (MGT) or you configured a data port

-your management network, follow the Best
+the management interface, follow the Best

 Practices for Securing Administrative Access to ensure that